Medical Condition: Diabetes

 dLife (Diabetes Life)

 dLife is an organization dedicated to offer diagnosed diabetics practical solutions to managing diabetics in a healthy manner.
-The organization has been active since 2004 and has since grown to encompass several award-warning media outlets including dLifeTV, the only diabetes specific weekly web series.
+The organization has been active since 2004 and has since grown to encompass several award-warning media outlets including dLifeTV, the only disease-specific weekly web series.
 Mobile applications, consumer programs, and professional programs are also made widely available by dLife to consumers.
 All the resources made available by dLife work to attain their goal of empowering self-management, engaging daily life, and considering the whole consumer needs of diagnosed diabetics.

 International Diabetes Federation (IDF)

-The International Diabetes Federation is comprised by over 230 national diabetes associations covering 170 countries and territories worldwide.
+The International Diabetes Federation is comprised by over 230 national associations covering 170 countries and territories worldwide.
 The federation was initially formed in 1950 and has since been divided into seven regions to give researchers and organizations a greater ability to tailor research to their areas needs.
 Endeavors undertaken by federation members aim to influence national policy, increase awareness of positive lifestyle options, and provide the necessary information for diagnosed diabetics to pursue a healthy lifestyle.

-Diabetes Sisters was founded in 2008 after diabetic women discovered that there was a lack of readily available information for women dealing with diabetes and how it may affect puberty, pregnancy, and menopause.
+Diabetes Sisters was founded in 2008 after diabetic women discovered that there was a lack of readily available information for women dealing with the disease and how it may affect puberty, pregnancy, and menopause.
 In the years since, it has expanded to offer education and support to all diabetic women.
-The organization prides itself in being a hub for women of all demographics to come together to support and learn from each other as they fight against their diabetes diagnosis.
+The organization prides itself in being a hub for women of all demographics to come together to support and learn from each other as they fight against their diagnosis.
 While the organization offers many online resources it also is extremely active in local communities, offering “PODS” meetings for diabetic women to come together and seek support.

 Joslin Diabetes Center

 The Joslin Diabetes Center is a non-profit institution affiliated with Harvard Medical School and one of 11 National Institute of Health Diabetes Research Centers.
-The center has defined its goal as discovering the cure for diabetes and to offer the best prevention and treatment methods to diabetics possible.
+The center has defined its goal as discovering the cure for the disease and to offer the best prevention and treatment methods to diabetics possible.
 A major endeavor by the center is the promotion of their support groups.
 It is understood that sometimes a support group is needed for a diabetic to properly handle their diagnosis, so the Joslin Center offers a bevy of options for those seeking support groups.

-Glu is an online type 1 diabetes exchange community with uses to experiences of its community members to dictate the direction of research studies.
+Glu is an online type 1 exchange community with uses to experiences of its community members to dictate the direction of research studies.
 The community is part of the T1D Exchange network that provides the research community with unparalleled resources that assist in the publication of medical projects.
-Since being founded in 2009, the network has become a leading resource for type 1 diabetes research across the globe.
+Since being founded in 2009, the network has become a leading resource for type 1 research across the globe.

 Additional Support Groups